 1. Nutrition and metabolic health

-Common deficiencies in athletes include vitamin D, iron, folate, vitamin b12, and magnesium.
-By keeping an eye on those biomarkers, athletes can identify (or rule out) any dietary gaps hampering athletic performance.
+Athletes are more likely to be deficient in key blood biomarkers like vitamin D, iron, folate, vitamin b12, and magnesium.
+By monitoring these biomarkers, athletes can identify (or rule out) any dietary gaps that may hinder athletic performance.

-This category also helps us understand how our bodies metabolize carbs, fats, and protein for energy.
-So it can in part explain energy levels, fatigue, recovery, and soreness.
+Metabolic markers help us understand how our bodies metabolize carbohydrates, fats, and protein for energy.
+So, it can in part explain energy levels, fatigue, recovery, and soreness.